droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 Replace the silvered shortsword in footlocker **25E** with a book bound in grimy black leather.
 This journal, which is signed by Drasha, contains a list of names and physical descriptions associated with each name.
 Each entry includes gruesome details describing the victim’s sacrifice, such as “struggled profusely” or “no sedative given,”<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup> and ends with the phrase, "Fed to Walter."

+As a fun option, you can move the Mimic here impersonating one of the chests.
+Be careful, it can be very dangerous.
+Use with a caution and only if you think your players can handle that.

 ### Hidden Spiked Pit
 <span class="citation"><em>This scene takes place in Appendix B: Area 26.</em></span>